Don’t know how to put on your sparring gear for karate? I can help. [Video demo below]

 Now, the reason I’m making this blog post is that even though most martial artists are awesome, there are some nasty people out there who will make fun of you for putting your gear on wrong.
 And I want to save you the embarrassment of dealing with that.
 I’ve experienced this personally—I was made fun of for not knowing how to put my gear on the very first time I sparred.
 Which, honestly, is totally bizarre.
 If someone doesn’t know how to do something—because they’ve clearly never done it before—that’s an awesome opportunity for someone more experienced to teach that person how to do the thing properly, rather than make fun of them for not having any experience.
 That kind of harsh “teasing” doesn’t “toughen people up.”
 What it actually does is destroy trust.
 And it leaves beginners feeling much more reluctant to reach out for help when they have questions down the road.

 Bottom line: don’t be a jerk.
 Help beginners out when they’re learning something new.

 Okay, back to the gear….

 My main sparring gear is Tokaido brand.
+(Check the Resources section below for a list of my preferred gear.)
 I also have Wacoku brand, which fits exactly the same.